thinkdata-works/trino-rabbitmq-event-listener/README.md

 }
 ```

-The parent keys will determine where the payload is nested inside.
-The custom properties will live as a sibling field to the payload
+The custom properties will live as a sibling field to the payload.

 # License